5 Famous Places in Tonga

 3. The Pacific Ocean

 Ok, so the Pacific Ocean is quite a big place, but we mention it as Tonga is arguably most famous for its whale swimming experiences.
 It’s one of the only places in the world where you can legally swim with humpback whales.
-The surrounding Pacific Ocean of Tonga’s 170 islands becomes a mating and calving ground for humpback whales between June and October.
+The surrounding Pacific Ocean of Tonga’s 170 islands becomes a mating and calving ground for humpback whales between July and October.
 Learn more in The Guide to Whale Swimming in Tonga.

 5 Famous Places in Tonga(c) tongapocketguide.com

-4. Mapu ‘a Vaea Blowholes
+4. Mapua ‘a Vaea Blowholes

 5. Swallows Cave